 It is obvious that the FRONT MONTH S&P 500 FUTURE mid-March surge above the 2,825-14 resistance opened the door to more strength despite weak data.
 After wild mid-March swings, the MARCH S&P 500 FUTURE left a weekly DOWN Closing Price Reversal from 2,830 (Tolerance 2,836.50.)
-Yet it could not sustain subsequent weakness necessary to confirm a 'single period' reversal, and the June contract late-March weekly Close above 2,830-36 Negated that DOWN CPR.
+Yet subsequent weakness that would have confirmed a 'single period' reversal never developed, and the June contract late-March weekly Close above 2,830-36 Negated that DOWN CPR.

-Higher resistances for JUNE S&P 500 FUTURE were the 2,865-80 area it overran in early April, and 2,900-10 from back in September it had recently traded above and stalled.
-That is very important at the last congestion resistance, and also weekly Oscillator at MA-41 plus 130-135.
-With weekly MA-41 at 2,770 this week, the next Oscillator resistance is the current 2,930-35 trading area (up to 2,935-40 next week) ... somewhat short of September's 2,947 front month future all-time high.
+Higher resistances for JUNE S&P 500 FUTURE were the 2,865-80 area it overran in early April, and 2,900-10 from back in September it has recently overrun as well.
+That was very important as the last congestion and also weekly Oscillator at MA-41 plus 130-135 this side of September's 2,947 front month all-time high.